nathannguyen-coder/electricity_market/README.md

 - average price differences between PJM and MISO,
 - volatility of each market,
 - hourly price patterns,
-- seasonal patterns,
+- seasonal trends,
-- and relationships between price and system load or generation variables.
+- and relationships between price and system load, generation, and congestion variables.

 ### 3. Data Cleaning
-The dataset was cleaned to improve consistency and usability for SQL and dashboard analysis.
+The dataset was cleaned to improve consistency and usability for SQL, dashboard, and machine learning analysis.
 Cleaning steps included:
 - converting date/time fields into usable datetime format,
 - handling missing values,
-- standardizing numeric columns,
-- removing formatting issues such as commas in numeric fields,
+- removing commas and formatting issues in numeric fields,
+- standardizing column names,
+- converting categorical indicators where needed,
-- and preparing fields for time-based grouping.
+- and preparing features for time-based grouping and modeling.

 ### 4. SQL Analysis in MySQL
 After cleaning, the data was loaded into MySQL for structured analysis.
 SQL queries were used to answer business-focused questions such as: